PhixAlek/Alek1l99/README.md

-🖖 Hi, I'm @Alek1l99 - a full stack developer experienced in MEAN and .NET technologies.
+🖖 Hi, I'm @PhixAlek - a full stack developer experienced in MEAN and .NET technologies.

 🕹️ I'm passionate about game development and currently learning more about it.
 Additionally, I'm seeking opportunities in project management and leadership to continue my professional growth.